Congress and Medicaid Cuts: Where Are We and What's Next?

 Additionally, the Ways & Means and Agriculture Committees moved their markups forward this week, which included additional ACA cuts – mostly targeting immigrant communities – and cutting $300 billion from SNAP, which will shift an unsustainable share of costs to states, ensuring that people will lose access to vital food/nutrition supports.

-Take Action: Contact House Members Now
+Take Action: Contact Senate Members Now

 Flood member offices with phone calls if you/your organization are in their district or state.
 We’re using SEIU’s call in number, 866-426-2631, and this template script.
 All members should be hearing from their constituents – let’s not leave any stone unturned.
 You can also send your member an email or social media post with a couple of quick clicks.